What if I'm not entitled?

-Whilst we will always aim to respond as quickly as we can it may not be possbile to meet the timescales below at present due to the present Covid-19 emergency.
+Whilst we will always aim to respond as quickly as we can it may not be possible to meet the timescales below at present due to the present Covid-19 emergency.

 Please note: whilst the review and appeal process takes place you remain responsible for arranging and funding your own travel as you feel is necessary.
-You can appeal against a travel assistance decision based on:
+You can appeal against an individual travel assistance decision based on:

 - transport arrangements offered